 Some of the Bank's directors and executive officers, as well as members of their immediate families and associates, are customers of, and have had banking transactions with, the Bank in the ordinary course of the Bank's business, and the Bank expects to have such ordinary banking transactions with these persons in the future.
-Directors and executive officers are eligible to participate in the Bank's employee loan program, which offers preferred interest rates on primary home mortgage loans.
+Directors and executive officers are eligible to participate in the Bank's Employee Loan Program, which offers preferred interest rates on primary home mortgage loans.
 Otherwise, in the opinion of management of the Bank, all loans and commitments to lend included in such transactions were made in the ordinary course of business on the same terms, including interest rates and collateral, as those prevailing for comparable transactions with other persons of similar creditworthiness, and do not involve more than the normal risk of collectability or present other unfavorable features.
-While the Bank does not have any limits on the aggregate amount it may lend to directors and executive officers as a group, loans to individual directors and executive officers must comply with the Bank's lending policies and statutory lending limits.
+Loans to individual directors and executive officers must comply with the Bank's lending policies and statutory lending limits.
 In addition, in some cases prior approval of the Bank's Board of Directors must be obtained for such loans, as required by federal and state regulations applicable to the Bank.

-The Bank has an Employee Home Loan Program, where all employees, including executive officers and directors, are eligible to receive mortgage loans with a 30-year loan with the rate adjusted every 5, 7 or 10 years, at the employee's choosing.
-The loan rate will be pursuant to the "Index H.15" which is the weekly average yield on the United States Treasury securities adjusted to a constant maturity of 5, 7, or 10 years as made available by the Federal Reserve Board plus .50%.
-The loan will be fixed for the desired period and will be amortized on a 30 year schedule.
-At the end of each fixed period the mortgage may be adjusted for an identical fixed rate period according to the formula above.
-The minimum loan rate will be based on the above formula.
-The maximum life-of-loan rate increase will be 5% above the initial loan rate.
+Under the Bank's Employee Home Loan Program, all employees, including executive officers, and directors are eligible to receive a 30-year mortgage loan with a rate that adjusts every 5, 7 or 10 years, at the employee's or director's option.
+The interest rate for loans that the Bank makes under the Employee Home Loan Program is the "Index H.15," which is the weekly average yield on the United States Treasury securities adjusted to a constant maturity of 5, 7, or 10 years as made available by the Federal Reserve Board, plus .50%.
+The loan is fixed for the desired period and is amortized on a 30-year schedule.
+At the end of each fixed period the mortgage may be adjusted for an identical fixed-rate period according to the formula above.
+The minimum loan rate is based on the above formula.
+The maximum life-of-loan rate increase is 5% above the initial loan rate.

 The Bank makes all loans to executive officers and directors under the Employee Home Loan Program in compliance with the applicable restrictions of Section 22(h) of the Federal Reserve Act.
 Messrs.
-Brush, Duryea, Hemphill, Kelley and Rado have home mortgage loans through this Program.
-The total of the executive officer and director loans from this program at December 31, 2015 was \$1,874,123 with balances ranging from \$158,087 to \$647,015 and interest rates ranging from 0.74% to 1.21%.
-The following table provides additional information for the year ended December 31, 2015:
+Brush, Hemphill, Kelley and Rado have home mortgage loans through this program.
+The total of the executive officer and director loans from this program at December 31, 2016 was \$1,173,701 with balances ranging from \$152,172 to \$484,172 and interest rates ranging from 1.03% to 1.21%.
+The following table provides additional information for the year ended December 31, 2016: